The worn wooden handle of the saw jutted out of the concrete. What held onto the buried end, no one wanted to know…

 A hundred years ago, dozens of underpaid and overworked men, many of them Irish, built the Avon Bridge.
 Commissioned by the Big Four Railroad to span the White Lick Creek and supplement rail shipping to and from Indianapolis, the bridge sported a unique spandrel design, which made it both incredibly strong and uniquely aesthetic.
 But it took a lot of work.

-Spandrel construction, or more simply construction relying on curved arches for support, was fairly new and possible only through the increasing reliability of concrete (concrete is hardened cement, for those that don’t know the difference).
+Spandrel construction, or more simply construction relying on curved arches for support, was fairly new and possible only through the increasing reliability of concrete.

 All that is fact.